Nynergy/lyra/README.md

 Once you select a player from the list, _lyra_ will continuously query against the server for information regarding the player and its internal playlist.
 This information is presented to you in a simple and colorful playlist view, with player info at the top and progress info at the bottom.
+The currently playing track will always be highlighted and visible in the playlist section.

 Depending on the size of the terminal, some columns may be omitted from the playlist section.
 For example, the track titles, indices, and durations are always visible, but the artist and album may disappear as you shrink the terminal.
 This is to keep things from getting too cluttered/truncated.
 Various other information from the header and footer may also be changed/omitted in a similar way.

-Hit 'p' while in the playlist view to return back to the player menu view.
-Hit 'q' at any time in any view to quit _lyra_.
+Hit <kbd>p</kbd> while in the playlist view to return back to the player menu.
+Hit <kbd>q</kbd> at any time in any view to quit _lyra_.

 It's very simple in terms of controls because it is not a **controller**, nor a **player**, but simply a **viewer**.